krisbolton/cyber-warfare-explained/introduction.md

 Nor are cyber operations conducted in a vaccum. other examples of tit for tat, lift the veil

+Cyber operations are not conducted within a vaccum, they may be single-goal missions or they may be one part of a strategy to achieve a broader goal.
+In [YEAR] a cyber operation, likely conducted by Israel physically destroyed [DISABLED?] rocket batteries [FACTS?
+SPELLING] in Iran, this single-mission use during active battlefield ...

+[Example of possible cyber campaign part of larger strategy]

 # The Grey Zone

 "We're seeing state and non-state actors alike operating in that 'sombre' zone below the threshold of war - unconstrained by previously accepted norms - using all tools in their armoury, and weaponising informaiton to catch us off guard to destabilise our societies and our support systems.
 If we're to respond, we must have strategic intergration across the five warfighting domains: land, sea, space and cyber." - Penny Mordaunt, Former United Kingdom Defense Secretary (2018-2019)